College Code: SC

 2. Earn a minimum GPA of 2.50 each semester back prior to making the clemency request, with no grade below 2.00.

-If these minimum academic requirements are not met during the first semester of return, then clemency will not be allowed under any circumstances.
+If these minimum academic requirements are not met during the first semester of return, clemency will not be allowed under any circumstances.

 Appeals Process

 Students may appeal departmental decisions concerning academic actions to Office of Academic and Student Affairs.
-They may further appeal the decisions of Office of Academic and Student Affairs to the Dean's Council, a committee composed of college deans and faculty members.
+They may further appeal the decisions of Office of Academic and Student Affairs to the Mason Science Dean's Council, a committee composed of college deans and faculty members.
 These levels of appeal are subject to the limits below concerning the final level of appeal for each type of academic action.
 Students who feel that the college appeal process was conducted unfairly may appeal to the Office of the Provost as specified in Student Rights and Responsibilities.

 Departments set the requirements for the majors and minors that they administer.
 Substitutions and waivers of requirements require the approval of Office of Academic and Student Affairs.
 When a department denies a substitution or waiver of a requirement, this decision may be appealed to the Office of Academic and Student Affairs on the basis of procedural irregularity only, and is the final level of approval.